 What is the importance of performing chamber music in your total music education?
 How does it enrich your solo performances or your study of the solo piano repertoire?

 George: Playing chamber music is extremely important as a part of musical education.
 It helps you to listen to what you and your partners are playing, forcing you to adjust to and readjust to create a good balance among all instruments as a team.
 It is really a great and essential experience to ensemble music making because it transforms you into a good musician, and not just a pianist.
 My experience in playing chamber music allows me to enrich my solo performance greatly.
 In some master solo pieces, they harmonized many musical instruments, sometimes a small orchestra that embedded with many characters and beautiful colors.
 Only those who have enriched chamber music and/or orchestra experience can play these solo pieces well.

 SK: Where do you see yourself 10 years from now?
 Do you want to teach as well as perform?

 George: Hopefully, I will be able to play all around the globe.
 And I really want to play in the big hall in Carnegie Hall, as well as other great venues all over the world.
-However, my true goal is just to be able to share my music with everyone in the world, brighten up their lives, bring them with happiness, and use my music to make them feel that the world is a better place to live in.
+However, my true goal is just to be able to share my music with everyone in the world, brighten up their lives, bring them happiness, and use my music to make them feel that the world is a better place to live in.
 And yes, it would be really interesting for me to teach as well as to perform – it will be a great fun!